ponty/arduino-rtttl-player/README.rst

  * documentation: http://ponty.github.com/arduino-rtttl-player

 Features:
- - based on RTTTL example in Tone_ library
+ - based on RTTTL example_ in Tone_ library
+ - hardware: check Tone_ library
  - blocking mode only
  - song can be either in PROGMEM or RAM
  - support for both internal and external improved Tone_ library